apache/rocketmq-site/_posts/2018-07-13-the-design-of-transactional-message.md

 Just as the figure shows, in order to mask the underlying implementation of storage, all transactional message operations focus on the transaction service interface.
 RocketMQ provides a default implementation with its own storage system，and we used a transaction bridge to implement our transactional storage logic，instead of modify RocketMQ's storage layer directly.

-> Sending transactional message：
+> Sending transactional message:

 ![screenshot](/assets/images/blog/sending-transactional-message.png)
-This figure describes the sending transactional message timing relationships.
-From this figure, we can clearly understand how transaction messages are submitted in two phases.
+This figure describes the timing relationships of sending transactional message.
+From this figure, we can clearly see that how transactional messages are committed in two phases.

-> Checking transactional message：
+> Checking transactional message:

 ![screenshot](/assets/images/blog/checking-transactional-message.png)
 This figure describes the checking logic for transactional messages，when MQ server finds that a message remains a half message for a long time，it will send a request to the message producer，to get the status of the current transaction.

+> Design Motivation: